-The Registrar may amend an application for registration to add a A-representation of a registered trade mark together with the registered particulars of that trade mark as he considers appropriate may be added to the representation of the applied-for mark if all of the following conditions (set out in section 46(2A)) are satisfied:
+The Registrar may amend an application for registration to add a representation of a registered trade mark together with the registered particulars of that trade mark as he considers appropriate if all of the following conditions (set out in section 46(2A)) are satisfied:

-- at the time the request for amendment is made, the registered trade mark is registered in the name of the applicant; - the application is made in respect of any or all of the goods or services for which the registered trade mark is registered are identical or similar to the goods or services covered by the application; and - the date of registration of the registered trade mark is earlier than the date of application for registration of the trade mark in question.
+- at the time the request for amendment is made, the registered trade mark is registered in the name of the applicant; - the application is made in respect of any or all of the goods or services for which the registered trade mark is registered; and - the date of registration of the registered trade mark is earlier than the date of application for registration of the trade mark in question.

-The registered particulars to be added to the application include colour claims, three-dimensional shape claims, disclaimers, limitations, conditions, etc. as the Registrar considers appropriate.
+The registered particulars to be added to the application include colour claims, threedimensional shape claims, disclaimers, limitations, conditions, etc. as the Registrar considers appropriate.
 The Registrar may modify the wording of such registered particulars to reflect that they have effect only in relation to the part of the amended applied-for mark that is the registered trade mark (section 46(2B)).